Ouss6116/HackTheBox-Writeup/Conversor/HTB-Conversor-Writeup.md

 ## ROOT.TXT

-### Discover
+### Discovery

-In this part we will start with `sudo -l`, and discover that we have sudo right to needrestart 3.7.
+We ran `sudo -l` and discovered we could run `needrestart 3.7` with sudo privileges.

 ![Icon](Images/sudol.png)

 ### Exploit

-With a small research we found that we can privilege escal with needrestart 3.7, than correspendant to CVE-2024-48990.
+A quick research showed that `needrestart 3.7` is vulnerable (CVE-2024-48990).
+I used the following PoC: [CVE-2024-48990-Automatic-Exploit](https://github.com/Serner77/CVE-2024-48990-Automatic-Exploit).

-And i have used the following Poc [CVE-2024-48990-Automatic-Exploit](https://github.com/Serner77/CVE-2024-48990-Automatic-Exploit)
+> Note: If the exploit doesn't work, reset the machine on HTB and try again.

-PS: if it doesn't work, reset the machine from HTB.
+The exploit grants a root shell, allowing us to read `ROOT.TXT`:

 ![Icon](Images/privescal.png)

-an as you can see it connect you with root privilege, and we can capture the ROOT.TXT flag.
+As you can see, the exploit provided a root shell and we captured the `ROOT.TXT` flag.

 ![Icon](Images/roottxt.png)